Engineering a Revenue Share System for What's On Properties

 South Africa

-After reviewing the model, Global MLM Solution recommended implementing a revenue share plan.
-The team built a custom commission engine, automated splits, hierarchy logic, and production tracking with full audit visibility.
-The team created a stable platform that protected compensation integrity and enabled sustainable growth.
+Global MLM Solution recommended a revenue share plan and built a custom commission engine with automated splits, hierarchy logic, production tracking, and full audit visibility, creating a stable real estate MLM platform that ensured compensation integrity and supported scalable growth.

 Integrations